Fort Mason is a stunning recreation area, on an old military post along San Francisco's northern waterfront.

 Great Meadow Park at Fort Mason

-3. See the statue of the man who saved Fort Mason.
+3. See the statue of the man who saved Fort Mason from development.

 Fort Mason SF